Duimon/thebezelproject-scripts/README.md

 **2.** Download [thebezelproject Windows installer.]( https://github.com/thebezelproject/BezelProject-Windows)

 **3.** Follow the installer instructions and download at least one set of retroarch bezels.
-(If you are planning on
+(If you are planning on doing more than one system then you may as well download them all now.

 **4.** For ease of use I recommend creating an “images” directory within the Retroarch root directory, and subdirectories for each system.
 For these instructions we will assume a folder structure of…